Machinocheese/Driver/README.md

 # Driver
-First Android project
+This is a simple game designed so I could experiment with collision, animated sprites, and moving backgrounds.
-A simplified version of a game where you have to dodge incoming obstacles as the driver of a spaceship.
+The actual game itself is one where the player plays as the driver of a spaceship trying to dodge asteroids.